Canadian Disaster Relief Volunteers Denied Entry At Border For ‘Stealing Jobs’

 According to Hoeksema, the church and individual members of the congregation had traveled south of the border to assist in relief efforts in past years; Hurricane Sandy relief efforts have been going on for five years now.
 Rev. Kaper-Dale also noted that they had hosted numerous Canadian groups in the past with no issues.

-This trip, however, they were allegedly told that as foreigners they would be taking American jobs, and that there was no pressing need for relief efforts in any case.
+This trip, however, they were allegedly told that as foreigners, they would be taking American jobs and that there was no pressing need for relief efforts in any case.

 “Hurricane Sandy happened five years ago… but the unfortunate thing for people who live in poverty is that they don’t get over these things as quickly as others,” said Hoeksema.

 “They obviously can’t afford to remove the barriers that are in front of them on their own, so they rely on volunteers coming.
 And that’s all we were trying to do, go help others.”

 Rev. Kaper-Dale agreed with his remarks, adding that it takes an average of seven years to get a poor family back on their feet after a disaster.